gvwilson/sdxpy/src/pack/index.md

-Imagine that each package we need is an axis on a multi-dimensional grid ([%f pack-allowable %]), so Each point on the grid is a possible combination of package versions.
+Imagine that each package we need is an axis on a multi-dimensional grid ([%f pack-allowable %]), so each point on the grid is a possible combination of package versions.
 We can exclude regions of this grid using the constraints on the package versions;
 the points that are left represent legal combinations.